JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

 .. code-block:: bash

-   export JEDI_OPT=/work/noaa/da/grubin/opt/modules
+   export JEDI_OPT=/work/noaa/da/jedipara/opt/modules
    module use $JEDI_OPT/modulefiles/core

 Currently there are two sets of compiler / MPI module suites available to load (choose only one):

-Intel Parallel Studio version 20.0.166 (which contains version 19.1.0.166 of the compiler suite):
+Intel Parallel Studio version 2020 update 2 (which contains version 20.2.254 of the compiler suite):

 .. code-block:: bash